nikefn/nikefn.github.io/_posts/2024-01-08-personalproject_CrabCouture.markdown

 We want to think of our brand as sustainable, social start-up, giving away its revenue to sea-protection NGOs and to cancer research; this idea goes by our slogan "Love Crabs, Hate Cancer".

-Since the great advancements in generative AI and the Dall:e integration into ChatGPT, I was able to come up with funny and nice graphics for our planned t-shirts and garments through the prompts I type.
+Since the great advancements in generative AI and the Dall:e integration into ChatGPT, I was able to come up with funny and nice looking graphics for our planned t-shirts and garments through the prompts I type.
 The generated images give me a somewhat bad feeeling in the stomach as they are based on true and unique graphical works done by humans.
-With the OpenAI plus subscription you get access to their cumulated work without really paying the individual artist - and where would we be without them?
+With the OpenAI plus subscription you get access to their cumulated work without paying nor attributing the individual artist behind the design - and where would we be without those creative people?

 Still, let me share what Dall:e, ChatGPT and I came up with.
 I may gladly share all prompts and details on how I got those with anyone interested.
 Just reach out.